 The Therapeutic Recreation Experiential Education Team, or TREE, is composed of graduate students from the University of Tennessee who have very witty senses of humor but take their jobs very seriously.

-Emma grew up in Franklin, TN.
-She graduated from UTK in May 2020 with a bachelor’s degree in Recreation/Sport Management with a concentration in Therapeutic Recreation.
-Ever since she was little, she has always had a passion for helping others and discovered Camp Koinonia back in 2017 through her younger brother, Spencer, who has a developmental disability.
-She was a psychology major before and decided to switch when she saw the impact Camp Koinonia had on all of the children that attended.
-She is so excited to continue at UTK getting her master’s degree in Therapeutic Recreation.
+Emma is from Franklin, TN and graduated from UTK in May 2020 with a bachelor’s degree in Recreation/Sport Management with a concentration in Therapeutic Recreation.
+She has always had a passion for helping others and discovered Camp Koinonia back in 2017 through her younger brother, Spencer, who has a developmental disability.
+She decided to switch her major from psychology after seeing the impact that Camp Koinonia had on the individuals that attended.
+She is excited to start her second year on the TREE Team.
 Emma would love to work for and eventually own her own non-profit that specializes in assisting adolescents with disabilities within the community.
-In her free time, Emma enjoys cooking/baking, binging crime podcasts, or exploring outdoors.
+When she’s not in the office, you can find Emma exploring new restaurants or listening to podcasts.

 Chase is from Signal Mountain, Tennessee, and recently graduated from Maryville College, studying in the fields of Outdoor Studies and Health Sciences.
-He is incredibly excited to not only continue his education with a master’s degree in Therapeutic Recreation but to also be a part of the TREE Team!
-With a large focus in outdoor as well as emergency medicine, Chase has spent the past four years as the Health Director at Camp Lookout, in Rising Fawn Georgia, which led to him discovering the field of Therapeutic Recreation.
+He is incredibly excited to not only continue his education with a master’s degree in Therapeutic Recreation but also be a part of the TREE Team!
+With a large focus on outdoor as well as emergency medicine, Chase has spent the past four years as the Health Director at Camp Lookout, in Rising Fawn Georgia, which led to him discovering the field of Therapeutic Recreation.
 His current ambitions are to either become a Camp Director, working with youth with special needs, or to go on to get his doctorate and become a professor.
 When he’s not at school or in a camp setting, you can find Chase either running, playing disc golf, board games, or building computers.